 Even if banks’ security is watertight, what happens when every interconnected service offers the same single point of attack?
 Security and data protection hygiene are increasingly important in the API economy.
 Open banking fraud would give hackers and fraudsters a potentially higher reward.

 Information and Security Asymmetry

 Last but not least, there is something to be said for the false sense of security that open banking APIs may create.
 It’s not unlike a digital version of the bystander effect, where organizations are less likely to verify data when they trust it comes from a reliable source.

 This is something fraudsters may exploit to their advantage.
 Once again, the weakest link in the chain of the open banking system may be targeted with the bare minimum of personal information to pass a KYC check.
 If you fail to double down on the verification, you are likely to open a backdoor into your platform for criminals.

 Open banking is a response to customer demand for more choice and a better, frictionless user experience.
-By sharing data via APIs, fintechs, third-party service providers, neobanks and challenger banks can offer personalised products.
+By sharing data via APIs, fintech companies, third-party service providers, neobanks, and challenger banks can offer personalized products.

-We believe that open banking risk and open banking fraud can only be reduced if every organisation takes risk management and risk assessment and fraud detection into their own hands.
+We believe that open banking risk and open banking fraud can only be reduced if every organization takes the financial risk management, the risk assessment and fraud detection into their own hands.

 See a live demo of our product